Street Fighter (1994 film): Box office

+The film earned $3,124,775 on its opening day.
+It grossed $9,508,030 on its opening weekend, ranking at No. 3 behind Dumb and Dumber and The Santa Clause at the box office.
+On its second weekend it grossed $7,178,360 and dropped down to No. 7.
+The film grossed $33,423,521 at the domestic box office and $66,000,000 at the international box office, making a total of $99,423,521 worldwide.
+According to the 2024 shareholder's meeting at Capcom, the movie is still making tens of millions of yen each year.

 Critical response

+Despite the film's negative reception, Raul Julia received critical praise for his performance.

+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Leonard Maltin gave the film his lowest rating, writing that "even Jean-Claude Van Damme fans couldn't rationalize this bomb."
 Richard Harrington of The Washington Post said the film was "notable only for being the last film made by Raúl Juliá, an actor far too skilled for the demands of the evil warlord, Gen. M. Bison, but far too professional to give anything less than his best."
 Critic Stephen Holden of The New York Times referred to the film as "a dreary, overstuffed hodgepodge of poorly edited martial arts sequences and often unintelligible dialogue."
 Writing for Variety, Emanuel Levy stated that the film "suffers from the same problems that impaired Super Mario Bros.: It's noisy, overblown and effects-laden and lacks sustained action or engaging characters."
 Levy commented on Julia, referring to it as "his weakest performances, accentuating each and every syllable as if he were reciting a Shakespearean role of grand emotional range.
 It's too bad, for this is the accomplished actor's last film, and it is dedicated to him."

 Leslie Felperin of Sight & Sound described Kylie Minogue as Cammy "hilarious miscasting as a military wench with Heidi plaits.
 The merest glimpse of her holding a bazooka and looking mean is enough to induce giggles in the most dour of viewers."
 David Hunter of The Hollywood Reporter said the film is "neither a satisfying martial arts exercise for star Jean-Claude Van Damme nor the irresistible mainstream diversion it strives for."

-Awards
+Accolades

 In 2009, Time listed the film on their list of top ten worst video games movies.
 GameTrailers ranked the film as the eighth worst video game film of all time.

-The film also received two nominations at the Saturn Awards: Best Science Fiction Film and Best Supporting Actor (a posthumous nomination for Raul Julia).
+The film also received two nominations at the 21st Saturn Awards: Best Science Fiction Film and Best Supporting Actor (a posthumous nomination for Raul Julia).